My Vienna: Margarete Schütte-Lihotzky, mother of the modern fitted kitchen

 • A modest museum space dedicated to her life is the MSL-Raum in Vienna’s Landstrasse (district 3).

-I made all pictures above with a Fujifilm X70 fixed-lens prime at the MAK Vienna on 15 May 2018 and at Wiener Zentralfriedhof on 20 May 2018.
+Except for the image of MSL’s kitchen design, I made all other images above with a Fujifilm X70 fixed-lens prime in 2018 and 2022.
 Alle Fotoaufnahmen sind von Wasserzeichen versehen worden.
 This post appears on Fotoeins Fotografie at fotoeins DOT com as https://wp.me/p1BIdT-dpo.